Dyziorek/javacc-ext-cs/README.md

 Unfortunatelly such templates are not sufficent to generate new language and source modifications are neccessary tu support C#.

-In the samples there is example of parsing CSS style files.
+In the test.tmp/CSSstyle.jj there is example of parsing CSS style files.

 Automatically exported from code.google.com/p/javacc-ext-cs